 Lycopene: Gives tomatoes their red color; recognized for prostate-health benefits.

-Antioxidants are substances that prevent or slow damage caused by unstable molecules called free radicals - thus helping us maintain good health overall.
+Antioxidants prevent or slow damage caused by unstable molecules called free radicals - thus helping us maintain good health overall.

 Vitamin C: A potent antioxidant present primarily in citrus fruits like oranges and lemons.